 Compulsory and optional courses

 In the first year you were not given any choice about the courses you had to take.
 However, in the second year you are given a little more freedom to specialise your learning.
-There are still a significant number of courses that you must take, but this year you are given the ability to choose between a number of selective courses.
+There are still a significant number of courses that you must take, but this year you are given the ability to choose between a small number of selective courses.

 Note that you will need to register your chosen courses during the second term.